The Projects and Construction Review: Uzbekistan

 The investment legislation also provides a protection guarantee against any interference by state authorities in the activities of foreign investors.

 Security and collateral

 In process plant PPP projects, the obligations of the offtaker are often secured by a credit support mechanism in the form of a letter of credit issued for certain agreed monthly payments.
-At the same time, the investors are interested in securing their investments made under the PPP agreements, whilst the lenders also require certain guarantees for repayment of the loans provided to the local entities.
-Previously, the government would issue a sovereign guarantee to address these issues.
-However, in recent years, the government has refrained from providing sovereign guarantees for purely commercial projects, which might be explained by government's fiscal goals; specifically, it aims to keep sovereign debt within 40 per cent of GDP in 2020-2021.
+At the same time, the investors are interested in securing their investments made under the PPP agreements, while the lenders also require certain guarantees for repayment of the loans provided to the local entities.
+Previously, the government would issue a sovereign guarantee to address these issues; however, in recent years, it has refrained from providing sovereign guarantees for purely commercial projects This might be explained by its fiscal goals – specifically, it aimed to keep sovereign debt within 40 per cent of GDP from 2020 to 2021.
 As an alternative to a sovereign guarantee, under the government support agreement, the government may undertake to ensure the maintenance of the letter of credit provided by the state-owned offtaker for the agreed amount.
-Similarly, the investors might want to negotiate the government's obligation to pay termination payments if the offtaker's fails to do so.
+Similarly, investors may want to negotiate the government's obligation to pay termination payments if the offtaker fails to do so.

 Bonds and insurance

-Under Uzbek legislation, a contractor has an obligation to insure the object of a construction project and the construction works, at its own expense, unless otherwise has been agreed contractually by the parties.
+Under Uzbek legislation, a contractor has an obligation to insure the object of a construction project and the construction works at its own expense, unless otherwise agreed contractually by the parties.

-Additional requirements are set out for projects financed from the state budget or by an international financial institution loan against the provision of a sovereign guarantee.
-In such projects, parties, usually contractors, should take out insurance covering the construction works, materials, equipment, machinery on site, as well as contractor's liability for injuries, health detriment and damage to third parties' property resulting from construction and installation works.
+Additional requirements are set out for projects financed by the state budget or by an international financial institution loan against the provision of a sovereign guarantee.
+In such projects, parties (usually contractors) should take out insurance covering the construction works, materials, equipment and machinery on site, as well as the contractor's liability for injuries, detriment to health and damage to third-party property resulting from construction and installation works.

 In addition, the following types of insurance are frequently required by employers in construction contracts: